 5. Protect the public health, safety, and general welfare;

-6. Further the goals and policies of the Yakima urban area comprehensive plan;
+6. Further the goals and policies of the Comprehensive Plan 2040;

 7. Implement the goals and requirements of the Washington Growth Management Act (RCW 36.70A), and the National Flood Insurance Program (CFR Title 42);